handshake-org/urkel/research/merklix/README.md

 ### Proofs

 The proof is a standard merkle proof, with some extra gotchas.
-The actual hash at a leaf is the computed as `HASH(key | value)`.
+The actual hash at a leaf is the computed as `HASH(0x00 | key | HASH(value))`.
 It is important to have the full key as part of the preimage.
 If a non-existence proof is necessary, we need to send the full preimage to prove that we are a leaf, and that we're also a different key that may have a colliding path with whatever key a peer is trying to get a proof for.
 On the other hand, if the key path stops at one of the "dead-end" nodes, we do not have to send any preimage!
 Even better, if there are any "dead-end" nodes up the subtree when creating a proof, we can compress them since they are redundant zero-hashes.

 Say we were asked to prove the existence or non-existence of key `1110`, with our original tree of: